SmagicJones/fewfarTechTest/README.md

 ```

-use this command to print a table to playground.txt
+use this command to print a table to playground.txt to show the the total donations of all supporters

 ```
 npm run get-donations